nawalgupta/angular2-shop/README.md

 # Angular2Shop (Angular eCommerce) (ng2Shop) - Fullstack (Defunct)

-# This is Defunct project beacause the chnages in Angualr2 Beta and Breaking Changes in Angular 2
+# This is Defunct project beacause the changes in Angualr2 Beta and Breaking Changes in Angular 2

 Angular2Shop is a multi tenant eCommerce application.
 The sample site is for home cooked meals, but can be easily accomodate for any product.